 Is the utility requesting in this application a performance bonus for a prior program year for which it has been granted a lowered demand reduction goal?

-Were the factors that led to the utility being granted a lowered demand goal for the prior program year similar to the factors that the utility is relying upon to demonstrate that good cause supports the lower demand reduction goal proposed in this docket?
+If so, were the factors that led to the utility being granted a lowered demand goal for the prior program year similar to the factors that the utility is relying upon to demonstrate that good cause supports the lower demand reduction goal proposed in this docket?
 If so, should the Commission consider the utility’s prior performance in determining whether to award a lowered demand goal?

 Has the utility received any identification notices under 16 TAC § 25.181(w)?
 If so, has the utility’s demand reduction goal for program year 2017 been properly adjusted to remove any load that is lost as a result of identification notices submitted to the utility under that rule?